9 social media toolkits to help your business grow

-This makes it a great resource for understanding everything that goes into creating a great social media toolkit or calendar schedule template.
+This makes it a great resource for understanding everything that goes into creating a great social media toolkit.

 For example, the toolkit points you in the direction of using analytics natively within each social platform, such as Twitter analytics below.

 For planning, Smart Insights points you to influencer marketing platform Buzzsumo, as well as other social media and content platforms.
-This allows you to pick which platform is best suited to your organizational needs but can also be confusing.
+This allows you to do the research on which platform is best suited to your organization's needs.

 This toolkit is somewhat limited because it primarily links out to other resources.
 So there’s no real clues here about how to bring your own toolkit together, however, there is a heck of a lot of resources that are going to help you get there.